OFRIN/Accepted_Paper_List_Crawling/README.md

 - [ ] Add GUI
 - [ ] Provide the other formats.
 (XLSX, Notion)
 - [ ] Make word cloud using title and abstract.
+- [ ] Show figure, abstract, and title per a paper.

 # Reference
 - https://github.com/hoya012/CVPR-2021-Paper-Statistics